 Continue reading Alphabet Play Ideas [from It's Playtime!]

 Make some frozen letters and use them to play with the alphabet in a fun, sensory way (sneaking in a little learning on the side!)
-My friend Val introduced me to these wonderful alphabet ice trays which can be both frozen and cooked, therefore making them perfect for
+We were recently introduced to these wonderful alphabet ice trays ( click here to see them on Amazon Bebelephant Silicone A to Z Letter

 Continue reading Alphabet Ice Block Play